+4 /.s dependence (spin-orbit)

-l.s dependence (spin-orbit) As well as the so-called static components to the nuclear potential, scattering experiments show that it also depends on dynamic variables such as the relative nucleon momentum (in practice the AM).
+As well as the so-called static components to the nuclear potential, scattering experiments show that it also depends on dynamic variables such as the relative nucleon momentum (in practice the AM).
+The potential is deeper if I and s are parallel.
 The simplest form of this is a term such as